brianpost/portfolio-next/README.md

 This is the source of [www.brianpost.net](https://www.brianpost.net/).

-Made with Next.js, TypeScript, Bootstrap, and SendGrid.
+Made with Next.js, TypeScript, Bootstrap, and Nodemailer.